 Tobacco & e-cigarettes

-Tobacco use among college students has decreased significantly over the last 15+ years – especially when smoked in cigarettes or chewed.
-Use of e-cigarettes, however, is on the rise.
+The vast majority of students at Cornell do not smoke, and tobacco use among college students has decreased significantly over the last 15+ years – especially the use of cigarettes and chewing tobacco.
+That said, use of e-cigarettes is on the rise.

-- Know the risks of smoking and chewing tobacco
+- the risks of smoking and chewing tobacco

 The vast majority of Cornell students do not use other drugs.
 Of the other drugs used by students, marijuana is the most common.
 In surveys of Cornell students, three percent or fewer report using drugs other than marijuana, alcohol, or tobacco. [see Drug use among Cornell undergraduates (pdf)]